HazyResearch/deepdive/doc/doc/advanced/greenplum.md

 Use `gpstop` and `gpstart` to stop / start the Greenplum server at any time.

+### <a name="parallelgrounding" href="#"></a> Parallel grounding
+[Grounding](../basics/overview.html#grounding) is the process of building the factor graph.
+You can enable parallel grounding to speed up the grounding phase, which makes use of Greenplum's parallel file system (gpfdist).
+To use parallel grounding, first make sure that Greenplum's file system server `gpfdist` is running locally, i.e., on the machine where you will run the DeepDive applications.
+If it is not running, you can use the following command to start gpfdist

+    gpfdist -d [directory] -p [port] &

+where you specify the directory for storing the files and the HTTP port to run on.
+The directory should be an **empty directory** since DeepDive will clean up this directory or overwrite files.
+Then, in `deepdive.conf`, specify the gpfdist settings in the `deepdive.db.default` as follows

+    db.default {
+      gphost   : [host of gpfdist]
+      gpport   : [port of gpfdist]
+      gppath   : [**absolute path** of gpfdist directory] }

+where gphost, gpport, gppath are the host, port, and absolute path gpfdist is running on (specified when starting gpfdist server).

+Finally, tell DeepDive to use parallel grounding by adding the following to `deepdive.conf`:

+    inference.parallel_grounding: true

 ## <a name="faq" href="#"></a> FAQs

 - **When I use Greeplum, I see the error "ERROR: data line too long. likely due to